Fuzzy Match Tool

 - Name: A predefined match style configured to find name matches.
 This style incorporates Double Metaphone algorithms.

-- Name w/ Nicknames: A predefined match style configured to find name matches.
+- Name with Nicknames: A predefined match style configured to find name matches.
 This style incorporates Double Metaphone algorithms.
 Additionally, this style utilizes a Nicknames table to check against to further identify duplicates.
 For example, the name Andrew may match Andy and/or Drew.

-- Specify the Output Options:
+- Specify Advanced Options:

 For additional information regarding Fuzzy Match use, visit the Fuzzy Match FAQ.